wp-media/wp-rocket/README.md

 Action Scheduler has custom [WP CLI](http://wp-cli.org) commands available for processing actions.

-For many sites, WP CLI is a much better choice for running queues of actions than the default WP Cron runner.
+For large sites, WP CLI is a much better choice for running queues of actions than the default WP Cron runner.
 These are some common cases where WP CLI is a better option:

 * long-running tasks - Tasks that take a significant amount of time to run
 * large queues - A large number of tasks will naturally take a longer time